dustinpfister/hexo_sitesource/source/_posts/hexo-theme-start.md

 ## The main hexo _config.yml file.

-In the main hexo _config.yml file at the root level of the hexo working tree you will want to set the theme property to the name of the new theme in this case &#34;my-hexo-theme&#34; In most cases this might be, or at least should be the only stetting that has to be changed in oder to change themes.
+At the root level of the hexo working tree you will find the main _config.yml file, set the theme property to the name of the new theme that is being made in this case &#34;my-hexo-theme&#34; In most cases this might be, or at least should be the only stetting that has to be changed in oder to change themes.

 ## The Theme folder

 Start by making a new folder in the themes folder of the main hexo working tree.
 You can give it a name like &#34;my-hexo-theme&#34; or any name you want, but for this post I will refer to this theme as my-hexo-theme.
+This folder will contain all template, style, config and other source files relevant to the structure and presentation of the theme.
+In this post I will just be using EJS To help put together a very simple hello world style theme.

 ## The layout folder

+The layout folder is where I will be placing all my *.ejs template files.
+This will also include ejs partials that I will place in a folder inside the layout folder.

 ## The _parts folder